|Previous Story: The Web Of Fear||Next Story: The Wheel In Space|

 Fury From The Deep

-Another major change had to be made when it became known that Deborah Watling would be leaving Doctor Who with “The Colony Of Devils”.
+In late 1967, another major change was needed when it became known that Deborah Watling would be leaving Doctor Who with “The Colony Of Devils”.
 Sherwin duly inserted material into the scripts to build up to Victoria's departure.
-As well, a few characters had to be renamed due to similarities with figures from other recent adventures.
-Swan became Quill (there having been a Swann in The Enemy Of The World), while the presence of a Corporal Blake in The Web Of Fear caused the change of Blake in “The Colony Of Devils” to Price.
+Several characters were renamed to avoid confusion with recent adventures: Swan became Quill (there having been a Swann in The Enemy Of The World), while the presence of a Corporal Blake in The Web Of Fear prompted the renaming of the same-surnamed individual in “The Colony Of Devils” to Price.
 Less significantly, Lutyens was modified slightly to Van Lutyens.
-Meanwhile, at Pemberton's suggestion, the scene of the TARDIS landing was set at sea rather than on a cliff edge as originally scripted.
-This was done to avoid duplicating a similar materialisation at the end of The Rescue three years earlier.

-Work then moved to the Ealing Television Film Studios, spanning February 7th to 9th.
-Most of the scenes recorded at this time were those which required use of the BBC's foam generator (Pemberton having envisaged the Weed as dwelling within a covering of foam).
-A fourth location day occurred on the 12th at the Denham Aerodrome in Denham, Buckinghamshire, when various helicopter close-ups were filmed.
-At about this time, the serial was retitled Fury From The Deep to avoid provoking controversy by using the word “Devil”.
+Cast and crew next moved to the BBC Television Film Studios in Ealing, London, where work spanned February 7th to 9th.
+Most of the scenes recorded at this time were those which required use of the BBC's foam generator, particularly those in the impeller shaft.
+A fourth location day was then needed on February 12th at the Denham Aerodrome in Denham, Buckinghamshire.
+The objective was to capture close-ups of the Doctor, Jamie and Victoria in the helicopter -- which, to Troughton's relief, could stay on the ground.
+It was around this time that the serial was retitled Fury From The Deep, to avoid any Satanic implications.

-The first five episodes of Fury From The Deep followed the usual Doctor Who production pattern and were taped on successive Saturdays in Lime Grove Studio D. Part one went before the cameras on February 24th.
-In addition, David's team returned to Ealing on March 5th and 6th to film the climactic battle against the Weed for episode six.
-Some of the material from part four was remounted alongside the recording of the fifth installment on March 23rd.
+The first five episodes of Fury From The Deep followed the usual Doctor Who production pattern, with each installment taped on successive Saturdays at Lime Grove Studio D in Shepherd's Bush, London.
+Episode One went before the cameras on February 24th.
+On March 5th and 6th, David's team returned to Ealing to film the climactic battle against the Weed for Episode Six.
+Some of the material from Episode Four was remounted on March 23rd, alongside the recording of Episode Five.

 |Main Page||Episode List||Season 5|